-teering group set up by Wickersley Parish Council, and including members of the community, have been putting together the Wickersley Neighbourhood Plan over the last 2 years.
-We have consulted widely with local residents and businesses and been gathering evidence to support a set of locally ant planning policies which we hope reflect the aspirations of local people about how Wickersle
+A steering group set up by Wickersley Parish Council, and including members of the community, have been putting together the Wickersley Neighbourhood Plan over the last 2 years.
+We have consulted widely with local residents and businesses and been gathering evidence to support a set of locally relevant planning policies which we hope reflect the aspirations of local people about how Wickersley should develoo in the future.

-We have now reached the stage where a draft of the Neighbourhood Plan has been produced on which ve are consulting for an 8 week period and hope you will take this opportunity to tell us if we have got t right and if there are ways we can improve it.
-The Neighbourhood Plan is an important document as, ogether with the Rotherham Local Plan, has to be taken into account when Rotherham Council make: sions on planning applications.
-It includes policies on community facilities, green infrastruct local green spaces, on our local heritage, housing, the village centre, movement and transpo arate Design Code has also been produced which help guide all new development to ensure it is f high quality and responds to the distinctive character of different parts of Wickersley.
+We have now reached the stage where a draft of the Neighbourhood Plan has been produced on which we are consulting for an 8 week period and hope you will take this opportunity to tell us if we have got it right and if there are ways we can improve it.
+The Neighbourhood Plan is an important document as, together with the Rotherham Local Plan, has to be taken into account when Rotherham Council makes decisions on planning applications.
+It includes policies on community facilities, green infrastructure and local green spaces, on our local heritage, housing, the village centre, movement and transport.

+A separate Design Code has also been produced which help guide all new development to ensure it is of high quality and responds to the distinctive character of different parts of Wickersley.

-on the Wickersley Parish Council website www.wickersleypc.org.uk where you can click on the link to the Neighbourhood Plan.
-The response form is also available to be completed online and we would ery much encourage you and your family to fill that in so that you can make your views known.
+Both the draft Neighbourhood Plan and Design Code along with supporting documents can be viewed on the Wickersley Parish Council website www.wickersleypc.org.uk where you can click on the link to the Neighbourhood Plan.
+The response form is also available to be completed online and we would very much encourage you and your family to fill that in so that you can make your views known.